Anyvoc — FAQ

 - Share from another app (Safari, Chrome, Notes, …): select the text or link, tap the share icon in your system app, choose Anyvoc from the list.

 - Paste a link on the Content tab → "+" → "Add Link".
-Anyvoc reads the page offline; only when that fails does the content go to our AI for processing.
+Anyvoc fetches the page and pulls out the readable text for vocabulary extraction.

-- Enter text on the Content tab → "+" → "Enter Text".
+- Type it on the Content tab → "+" → "Type it".
 Use this for your own notes or short passages.

-- Pick a photo on the Content tab → "+" → "Choose Image".
-Fully on-device text recognition extracts the text from the image — the image itself does not leave your device.
+- Choose an image on the Content tab → "+" → "Choose Image".
+Anyvoc reads the text out of the image — the image itself does not leave your device.
+A quick editor lets you crop and rotate before extraction.

 Why does vocabulary extraction take 10–30 seconds?